nikodunk/blog/_writing/2025-06-10-DIY-Serverless-(coreOS-+-dokploy).md

 ![](/assets/flatcar-dokploy/hetzner-4.png)

 That's it!
-Go to your server's IP at port 3000 and set up Dokploy, close your ports, and be on your merry way!
+Go to your server's IP at port 3000 and set up Dokploy.

 You now have an easy to use UI on top of an automatically-updating immutable OS.